kristinemlarson/gnssIR_python/README.md

 PkNoise is the spectral amplitude divided by an average noise value calculated for a reflector height range you prescribe in the code.

+(Note: this has changed since I wrote this description.
+I will update this when I get a chance)

 EXAMPLE year, doy, maxF,sat,UTCtime, Azim, Amp,  eminO, emaxO,  Nv,freq,rise,Edot, PkNoise
  ```sh